net-lisias-ksp/Principia/Installing,-reporting-bugs,-and-frequently-asked-questions.md

 Different distros seem to behave in different manners.
 If you run into trouble, feel free to contribute a pull request.

-## My vessels are all over the place
+## <a name="existing_save"></a>My vessels are all over the place
 After installing Principia, you should start from a clean slate with all vessels on the ground.
-If you try to reuse an existing save the vessels might be all over the place and behave strangely because the physics has effectively changed.
+If you try to reuse an existing save, you may or may not like the result.
+We will restart integration of the solar system since the origin (it will take a little while the first time you start the game with Principia) and we'll move the celestials to the positions that we have computed.
+As an example, the Moon is likely to move quite a bit, so if you were flying towards the Moon you may find yourself going towards the-moon-is-not-here-anymore.

 # Usage recommendations
 ## Timewarping